jsfanatik/vuestacks-vue-okta-demo/README.md

 The VueStacks Okta Authentication demo utilizes Vue.js and the Okta Vue SDK to create a basic authentication boilerplate.

-The tutorial for this demo can be found on the official VueStacks YouTube Channel.
+Check out the [tutorial for this demo](https://www.youtube.com/playlist?list=PLu0jRv1ZDe49efAC3lZUfEcd7LRLJVilN) on the official VueStacks YouTube channel.

 ### Setting Up Okta Authentication